Bellevue School District: 2008 strike

 On June 10, 2008, Bellevue teachers voted almost unanimously to go on strike if a new contract could not be reached by the end of the summer.
 On the evening of September 1, the day before classes would have started, the Bellevue Education Association (BEA) announced the beginning of the strike.
 On September 14, BEA members agreed to the tentative agreement that school was to begin on September 15.
 The dispute between the BEA and BSD had three main issues: compensation; benefits; and use of the Curriculum Web, a strictly enforced curriculum for all teachers to follow.

 2023 Consolidation Request

 In 2023, the Bellevue School Board considered merging 3 schools; Ardmore, Wilburton and Eastgate into other schools following low fertility rates and lack of students.
 The request was to move students from Ardmore to Bennett, Cherry Crest and Sherwood Elementary, move students from Eastgate to Spiritridge and Somerset Elementary, and moving the Spiritridge AL program to Woodridge, and finally moving Wilburton students to Clyde Hill and Enatai Elementary.
 The Board rejected the Ardmore request but finally accepted the Eastgate and Wilburton request.
-The move is scheduled for the 2023–2024 school year.
+The move was scheduled for the 2023–2024 school year.